DavidePrincipi/gpoaudit/README.md

 Here we create and configure the GPO and copy the syslog client scripts into it.

-1. Get a shell on nsdc and create an empty GPO container
+1. Get a shell on nsdc and create an empty GPO container, providing a Domain Admins member credentials

         [root@nsrv ~]# systemd-run -M nsdc -t bash Running as unit run-7046.service.